The comprehensive guide to creating a truly RESTful API with Laravel

 This course makes use of the latest version of Laravel!
 Laravel 5.4

-In this course, you learn how to develop a realistic, fully implemented, and professional RESTful API, using the latest version of Laravel for PHP.
+In this course, you learn how to develop a realistic, fully implemented, and professional RESTful API Laravel; you will use Laravel 5.4 for PHP

 What is a RESTful API?

-A RESTful API is like a web service which works entirely with HTTP.
-A good RESTful API must follow the REST (REpresentationas State Transfer) practices, allowing to orientate the design to the resources (users, courses, products, transactions, etc.) and providing standard responses based on the different status codes HTTP provide.
+An Wbb API is like a web service which works entirely with HTTP.
+A RESTful API must follow the REST (REpresentationas State Transfer) practices, allowing to orientate the design to the resources, providing standard responses based on the different status codes HTTP provide and provide according Hypermedia in responses.

-Because it is a framework made by programmers for programmers, expressive, simple, intuitive and powerful.
+Because Laravel is a framework made by programmers for programmers, expressive, simple, intuitive and powerful.
 Laravel provide useful features for web projects including RESTful APIs.

 Each new Laravel version includes many changes that make this framework ever better, simpler, programmer friendly and at the same time much more powerful.
 In fact, the latest versions of Laravel included a lot of new features to help developing RESTful APIs in the right way.